Bachelor of Arts in Psychology

 PSY 4996 | Honors Capstone | 4 |

-Student Organizations & Honor Societies
+Student Organizations and Honor Societies

-Joining a student organization can provide opportunities for leadership experience, career development, and service.
+Joining a student organization can provide opportunities for leadership experience, career development and service.
 Some of the student organizations that are of particular interest for psychology majors are:

 - Psychology Majors Association (PMA)